tutorgen/hpit_services/README.md

 lazy creation policy, so the database and its collections are created only after elements are inserted, and can be created with no prior configuration.
 The database contains five core collections:

-### <a name="DBmessagesToc"></a> messages
+### <a name="DBmessagesToc"></a> messages_and_transactions
 A list of messages sent to the system before being duplicated to plugin_messages.
 Each message contains the following fields:

+- message_name: "The type of the message. e.g. tutorgen.kt_trace"
-- sender_entity_id: "The session ID of the sender"
+- sender_entity_id: "The entity ID of the sender"
 - payload: "The data being sent."
-- time_created: "Date of message creation"
+- time_created: "Date the message was created."
-- message_name: "The type of the message"

 ### <a name="DBpluginmesToc"></a> plugin_messages
 Contains messages sent to plugins, as copied from the messages collection.
 It contains the following fields:

+- receiver_entity_id: "The plugin that should recieve this message"
+- message_name: "The type of the message. e.g. tutorgen.kt_trace"
 - time_response_received: "The time the response was received (if any)"
-- sent_to_plugin: "Boolean if was processed by plugin"
-- message_name: "The type of the message"
 - payload: "The data contained in this message."
 - time_responded: "The time the response was created"
-- sender_entity_id: "The id of the entity that sent the message"
-- time_created: "The time the message was created"
-- receiver_entity_id: "The plugin that received this message"
 - time_received: "The time the message was processed by plugin"
 - message_id: "The id of the message in the messages collection"
+- time_created: "The time the message was created"
+- sender_entity_id: "The entity ID of the sender"

 ### <a name="DBresponsesToc"></a> responses
 Stores responses for tutors or other plugins to poll.
 It contains the following fields:

-- response_received: "Boolean if it has been processed or not"
 - response: "data for this response"
 - message: "the original message"
 - message_id: "The ID of the message in the messages collection"
+- receiver_entity_id: "the Entity ID of the receiver"
+- sender_entity_id: "The Entity ID of the sender"

+### <a name="DBsent_messagesToc"></a> sent_messages_and_transactions
+Stores plugin messages once they have been sent to plugin.
+It contains the following fields:

+- receiver_entity_id: "The plugin that should recieve this message"
+- message_name: "The type of the message. e.g. tutorgen.kt_trace"
+- time_response_received: "The time the response was received (if any)"
+- payload: "The data contained in this message."
+- time_responded: "The time the response was created"
+- time_received: "The time the message was processed by plugin"
+- message_id: "The id of the message in the messages collection"
+- time_created: "The time the message was created"
+- sender_entity_id: "The entity ID of the sender"

+### <a name="DBsent_responsesToc"></a> sent_responses
+Store plugin responses once they have been sent to the original message sender (plugin or tutor).
+It contains the following fields:

+- response: "data for this response"
+- message: "the original message"
+- message_id: "The ID of the message in the messages collection"
-- receiver_entity_id: "the ID of the receiver"
+- receiver_entity_id: "the Entity ID of the receiver"
-- sender_entity_id: "The ID of the sender"
+- sender_entity_id: "The Entity ID of the sender"
 - time_response_received: "The time the response was processed"

-### <a name="DBsessionsToc"></a> sessions
-Stores session data for plugins and tutors.

 ### <a name="DBlogToc"></a> entity_log
 Stores entity log information.
 It contains the following fields: